 Veto Power of the President of India

 Article 111 of the Constitution of India deals with the veto power of the President.
-A bill is introduced in the Parliament after it is presented to the Indian President for its approval.
-The President is free to either reject the bill, return the bill or withhold his assent to the bill.
-The President’s choice over the bill is called his Veto Power.
+A Bill is introduced in the Parliament after it is presented to the Indian President for approval.
+The President is free to either reject the Bill, return the Bill or withhold his assent to the Bill.
+The President’s choice over the Bill is called his Veto Power.

 1. What Are the Discretionary Powers of the President of India

 2. How the President of India Is Elected – Explained

 3. What Are the Differences in Pardoning Powers of the Indian President (Article 72) and the State Governors (Article 161)

 - Allotment of Shares Under Company Law in India - 15th November 2023